qiime2/docs/source/tutorials/sample-classifier.rst

 :ref:`Figure key<key>`

 Under the hood, NCV works a lot like the k-fold cross validation used in ``classify-samples`` and ``regress-samples`` for model optimization, but a second layer of cross validation (an "outer loop") is incorporated to split the dataset into training and test sets K times such that each sample ends up in a test set exactly once.
 During each iteration of the "outer loop", the training set is split again K times (in an "inner loop") to optimize parameter settings for estimation of that fold.
-The end result: K different final models are trained, each sample receives a predicted value, and feature importance scores are averaged across each iteration.
+The end result: K different final models are trained, each sample receives a predicted value (and class probabilities if ``classify-samples-ncv`` is used for prediction of discrete classes), and feature importance scores are averaged across each iteration.
 Overall accuracy can be calculated by comparing these predicted values to their true values, as shown below, but for those interested in accuracy variance across each fold, mean accuracy ± SD is printed to the standard output.

 There are NCV methods in ``q2-sample-classifier`` for both classification and regression problems.
 Let's give both a spin, followed by visualizers to calculate and view aggregated model accuracy results.